 Cancellation is an option under limited circumstances and conditions set forth in Government Code Sec.
 51280.
 To grant tentative cancellation, the Board of Supervisors must make specific findings that are supported by substantial evidence to ensure the cancellation is consistent with the purposes of the Williamson Act.
 The owner's desire to use the property for another use or a more valuable use (other than agricultural use) is not sufficient justification for cancellation.
 In addition, the unprofitable nature of an existing agricultural use shall not, by itself, be a Guideline for General Administration, Monitoring and Enforcement of Williamson Act Contracts and Open Space Easement Agreement sufficient reason to cancel a contract.

 The petition for cancellation must contain a proposal for a specific alternative use for the property.
 If the Board of Supervisors grants tentative cancellation, the landowner is required to pay a cancellation fee equal to 12.5% of the unrestricted, current fair market valuation of the property as determined by the County Assessor.
 The Board of Supervisors will require certain conditions be satisfied prior to final contract cancellation, including payment in full of the cancellation fee (within one year from the date of the recording of the certificate of tentative cancellation) and obtaining all permits necessary to commence the alternate use of the property.

-To non-renew your Williamson Act contract or to obtain an application for contract cancellation, contact Dusty Christopherson at the Clerk of the Board of Supervisors, Williamson Act program, (408) 299-5001.
+To non-renew your Williamson Act contract or to obtain an application for contract cancellation, contact the Clerk of the Board of Supervisors, Williamson Act program, (408) 299-5001.

 General contract compliance